paolomartinez/counter-app-with-recording/README.md

 1. `navigator.mediaDevices.getDisplayMedia()`: Used to capture the screen for recording.
 2. `MediaRecorder`: Used to record the screen capture stream.
 3. `URL.createObjectURL()`: Used to create a URL for the recorded video blob.
+4. `@ffmpeg/ffmpeg`: Used to convert WebM video to MP4 format in the browser.
+5. `@ffmpeg/util`: Provides utility functions for working with ffmpeg.wasm.

 ## 7. Running the Application